Crossmaglen: Governance

-Crossmaglen forms the Newry & Armagh constituency for elections to the Westminster Parliament.
+Crossmaglen forms part of the Newry & Armagh constituency for elections to the Westminster Parliament.
 The Member of Parliament is Dáire Hughes of Sinn Féin.
 He won the seat at the 2024 United Kingdom general election.

-For Local Government purposes it belongs Newry, Mourne and Down (which was created on 1 April 2015 by merging Newry and Mourne District and Down District).
-The local authority is Newry, Mourne and Down District Council.
+For Local Government purposes it belongs to Newry, Mourne and Down (which was created on 1 April 2015 by merging Newry and Mourne District and Down District).

 Transport

 Crossmaglen is served by Ulsterbus, route no. 42.

 Gaelic games

 Crossmaglen in recent years has become known for its Gaelic football team, Crossmaglen Rangers, who won the All-Ireland Senior Club Football Championship in 1997, 1999, 2000, 2007, 2011 and again in 2012.
 The manager and several players of Rangers went on to win the All-Ireland Senior Football Championship with their county team in 2002 and reached the final again in 2003, only to lose to neighbours Tyrone.
 One of Crossmaglen's most notable players is Oisín McConville, who is also Ulster's top scoring player.
 The county team were also in the All-Ireland Senior Football Championship final in 1953; local players Gene Morgan and Frank Kernan were on the team but they were defeated by Kerry.
 Armagh also made it to the 1977 All-Ireland Senior Football Championship Final, but were beaten by Dublin.

 There was an ongoing dispute for years between Crossmaglen Rangers, the Morgan family of Crossmaglen, and the British Army over the positioning of the army base which was placed on the Rangers pitch and on the back garden of the Morgan family home on Cardinal Ó Fiaich Square.
 This was remedied, beginning in April 1999.

 Crossmaglen Rangers hold the national record of 39 county titles, including 13 in a row.
 They also hold the record of nine Ulster club titles.